 The institution's policy on program completion is developed to ensure student progress through the program in a timely manner.
 Students must complete the program of study within 150% of the normal program length, as defined by the institution and must meet the program objectives.
-Students may be granted extensions by the President or Academic Dean under the following conditions: student is awaiting accreditation, student has endured extraordinary personal hardship, or the student experiences delays from their clinical internship site that the student and University are unable to prevent.
+Students may be granted extensions by the President or Academic Dean by submitting a Program Extension Request Form.
+Extensions may be granted under the following conditions: the student has endured extraordinary personal hardship or the student experiences delays from their clinical internship site that the student and University are unable to prevent.
 Students that have been granted an extension are expected to maintain good communications with JPU.
-Program students will meet at least yearly with an JPU staff member/faculty member during boot camp to review their progress in the program.
+Program students will meet at least yearly with an JPU staff member/faculty member to review their progress in the program.
 For students that require additional undergraduate courses for program completion, the program time will be adjusted based on number of credit hours needed.